 In short, we start to get ahead of new and ‘left-field’ threats in the same way that we start to get head of the weather- by understanding the climate globally and appreciating how climate creates the weather, and how our collective behaviours contribute to shaping the climate.

-On November 24th we will host our first global, virtual flagship event.
+On November 24th 2020 we hosted our first global, virtual flagship event.
 A half-day streamlined program dedicated to our customers, cybersecurity experts and end-users across the globe.
 An opportunity to deep-dive on the threat, tech & innovation and geopolitical trends that are shaping the current cybersecurity landscape and how they are affecting board’s decisions, through an interactive session with preeminent members of the group.

 No one today is immune from a cyber-attack.
 Our ability to operate, work and recover from an attack determines our level of resilience.
 We share the lessons we have learned from this climate change and our viewpoint on the key issues we collectively need to prioritise to build a safer digital society.